Source: December 31, 2017 Interstate Route Log and Finders List

-Brown recreational guide signage for the Cleveland Browns Stadium, Rock and Roll Hall of Fame, and Great Lakes Science Center via Interstate 90 with a connection to Ohio 2.
+This button copy panel directed motorists to Cleveland Browns Stadium, the Rock and Roll Hall of Fame, and Great Lakes Science Center via Interstate 90 with a connection to Ohio 2.
+It was replaced with a fully reflectorized sign by 2007.
 Photo taken by Tim Kubat (April-June 2006).

-With the Cleveland Indians home Jacobs Field in the background, Interstate 77 sheds the Exit 162B off-ramp for East 22nd and 14th Streets.
-One exit remains, that of Exit 162B for East 9th Street into downtown Cleveland.
+With the Cleveland Indians home of Jacobs Field in the background, button copy signs advised motorists of the sharp ramp for Interstate 90 west toward Toledo as Exit 162B parted ways for adjacent East 22nd and 14th Streets.
 Photo taken by Tim Kubat (April-June 2006).

 Perspective from Interstate 90 west